xorandd/DirEnum/README.md

 # DirEnum
-Directory and Subdomain Enumerator
+Directory/subdomain enumerator

-A script that helps you find hidden directories and subdomains on a website using a wordlist
+A script that helps you find directories and subdomains of a website using a wordlist

 ## Features: